aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 Check it's there:
 `docker --version`

-### 2. Check that the docker Daemon is actually running.
+### 2. Check that the Docker Daemon is actually running.

 `docker ps`